Moths Treatment in London

 - Full heat treatment of the property and clothes

 Inoculand technicians are fully trained and use the latest technology in thermal blasting.
 Depending on the area to be treated, we would use either LPG fuelled heat generators or electric heaters.

 Heat Treatment for Clothes Moths: moth extermination instantly

-Our heat treatment brings the temperature of the rooms and everything they contain to 56º C that is well above the critical temperature at which all stages of insects development die.
+Our heat treatment brings the temperature of the rooms and everything they contain above 56º C that is well above the critical temperature at which all stages of insects development die.

-We will carry out 2 visits at 2 weeks interval.
-We will spray HSE approved pesticides thoroughly and throughout the property.
-Also, we use a cold fogger (ULV) that produce an electrostatically charged pesticide mist that will reach into every corners and cracks of the rooms to ensure total moth eradication.
+We would carry out 2 visits at 2 weeks interval.
+We spray HSE approved pesticides thoroughly and throughout the property.
+Following the spraying, we also use a cold fogger (ULV) that produce an electrostatically charged pesticide mist that will reach into every corners and cracks in the rooms to ensure total moth eradication.

 What is the cost of moth fumigation?

-Inoculand offers a moth control fumigation service for £210+vat to treat a 1 bedroom flat.
+Inoculand offers a moth control fumigation service for £210+vat to treat up to a 1 bedroom flat.
 Larger properties are charged a further £49 per extra bedrooms (ie £249+vat for a 2 bed flat).

-In order to make the most of our pest control for moths you will need to tidy up and pick up loose items off the floor.
+In order to make the most of our London moth treatment you will need to tidy up and clear up the floor from loose items.
 Thoroughly vacuum clean all your carpets and rugs.
-And whenever possible move the furniture away from the walls to allow easy spraying of the wall junctions.
+And whenever possible move the furniture away from the walls to allow spraying at the back.

 Carpet and clothes moth removal service